I’ve been culling the shelves in my old house this summer.

 How do you decide what to move and what to give away?

-I started packing books weeks ago when I came across my grandfather’s teenage math book–the one published in 1907 that has a bullet hole in the middle.
+I started packing books weeks ago when I came across my grandfather’s teenage math book — the one published in 1907 with a bullet hole in the middle.

 It’s the only possession of that ne’er-do-well grandfather I own.